Make a donationHow to make a donation online as an individual donorSupport the Louvre | Make a donation | 'Become a Patron!' campaigns

 Download.pdf (12,1Mo)

-In October 2012, the Musée du Louvre appealed to the generosity of donors to acquire two medieval statuettes listed as National Treasures.
-Six months later, Saint Jean and The Synagogue joined the museum’s collections thanks to 4,500 donations.
-The museum extends its heartfelt thanks for their generosity!
+In October 2012, the Musée du Louvre appealed to the generosity of donors to acquire two medieval statuettes listed as French National Treasures.
+Six months later, Saint Jean and The Synagogue joined the museum’s collections thanks to 4,500 donors.
+The Musée du Louvre extends its warmest thanks to all those who made a donation!

 These two figures, once thought lost or destroyed, were the only missing pieces of a Gothic masterpiece.
-The seven ivory statuettes that make up Descent from the Cross are remarkable for their exquisite craftsmanship, exceptional state of preservation and dramatic tour de force.
+The seven ivory statuettes that make up the Descent from the Cross are remarkable for their exquisite craftsmanship, exceptional state of preservation and dramatic strength.
 The complete work is on display in room 503 (Richelieu wing, Level 1) of the Department of Decorative Arts.

 List of donors